|

 Torque (lb-ft)290-330 lb-ft

 The EJ257 is unique in its flat four cylinder design.
 Few other manufacturers use this engine layout.
 It’s part of what gives many Subaru’s a unique sound.
 Anyways, the 2,457 cc displacement rounds up to 2.5 liters.
-A turbo delivers boost to allow the EJ257 STi engines to deliver great performance for their size.
+A turbo delivers boost to allow the engine to deliver great performance for its size.
 Aluminum heads and block help keep weight down.

 • 2004-2007 Impreza WRX STi (300hp)